At this point, you’re already falling behind if you’re not shooting aerial photography for each of your listings with a drone.

 It may seem tough to shoot the interior of the home, but it holds a lot of value.
 Giving an aerial view and tour of the home’s features stands out compared to a handheld walkthrough at times.
 Stage the home with the same attention to detail that you usually would.

-Make sure all fans and air conditioning is turned off.
+Make sure all fans and air conditioning are turned off.